Disposal guide

 Can I donate a mattress?

-Only if it's stain-free, tear-free, and less than 10 years old.
+Only if it is stain-free, tear-free, and less than 10 years old.
 Salvation Army, Goodwill, and Habitat ReStore have strict standards.
-Call ahead — every location's accept-list differs.
+Call ahead, because every location's accept-list differs.
 Furniture Banks Network coordinates donation pickups for qualifying mattresses in 40+ metros.

 How much does mattress disposal cost?

-Free in CA/CT/RI through state programs. $0-50 for municipal bulk pickup in most other counties. $20-40 for independent recycler drop-off. $75-150 for full-service junk haulers.
+Free in CA, CT, and RI through state programs. $0-50 for municipal bulk pickup in most other counties. $20-40 for independent recycler drop-off. $75-150 for full-service junk haulers.
 Donation is free when the mattress qualifies.

 Do I have to wrap the mattress in plastic?

-Most municipal sanitation programs require it for hygiene reasons — and bedbug containment.
-Plastic mattress bags cost ~$10 at Home Depot, U-Haul, or any moving-supply store.
+Most municipal sanitation programs require it for hygiene reasons and for bedbug containment.
+Plastic mattress bags cost about $10 at Home Depot, U-Haul, or any moving-supply store.

 Find your local mattress option